Botanical Society of Britain and Ireland

 The Botanical Society of Britain and Ireland (BSBI) is a scientific society for the study of flora, plant distribution and taxonomy relating to Great Britain, Ireland, the Channel Islands and the Isle of Man.
 The society was founded as the Botanical Society of London in 1836, and became the Botanical Society of the British Isles, eventually changing to its current name in 2013.
-It includes both professional and amateur members and is the largest organisation devoted to botany in the British Isles.
+It includes both professional and amateur members and is the largest organisation devoted to botany in Britain and Ireland.
 Its history is recounted in David Allen's book The Botanists.

 The society publishes handbooks and journals, conducts national surveys and training events, and hosts conferences.
 It also awards grants and bursaries, sets professional standards (with Field Identification Skills Certificates (FISCs)), and works in an advisory capacity for governments and NGOs.

 The society is managed by a council of elected members, and is a Registered Charity in England & Wales (212560) and Scotland (SC038675).